netoferraz/Similarity-ANEEL/README.md

 # About the project
-This is a project done by members of the IEEE-CIS UnB student chapter.
+This is a project done by members of the IEEE-CIS UnB student chapter, [O Grupo de IA da UnB](http://medium.com/ieeecisunb) .
 Here we want to build a deep learning ṕowered search engine to help the management and consulting of legal texts.
 Specifically in this work, we are dealing with legal texts from ANEEL, a brazilian electricity regulatory agency.

 The basic idea here is to get the vector representation, calculated by the encoder of the trained language model, and use cosine similarity to see what are de k most similar texts to a given text.